- Tuberculosis (TB) is second only to HIV/AIDS as the greatest killer worldwide due to a single infectious agent.

 TB and HIV

-At least one-third of the 34 million people living with HIV worldwide are infected with TB bacteria, although not yet ill with active TB.
-People living with HIV and infected with TB are 21 to 34 times more likely to develop active TB disease than people without HIV.
+At least one-third of people living with HIV worldwide in 2012 are infected with TB bacteria, although not yet ill with active TB.
+People living with HIV and infected with TB are 30 times more likely to develop active TB disease than people without HIV.

 Standard anti-TB drugs have been used for decades, and resistance to the medicines is growing.
 Disease strains that are resistant to a single anti-TB drug have been documented in every country surveyed.